-Since the 18th century, businesses owned and run by Quakers have earned a reputation for trust, integrity, fair trading, care of their employees and betterment of the local community and society at large.
-Many of these businesses were hugely successful and, while no longer under the control of their founders' families, remain household names.
+Since the 18th century, in the UK, businesses owned and run by Quakers have earned a reputation for trust, integrity, fair trading, care of their employees and betterment of the local community and society at large.
+With trust based on the quality of goods and service, and an honest and straightforward approach to pricing, many of these businesses were hugely successful and, while no longer under the control of their founders' families, remain well known brands.
+Their trade was considered fair because it respected workers' rights and minimized environmental damage.

 While working conditions are much better than in the 18th and 19th centuries, the world of work and business is still an imperfect one.